chrisdoherty4/ipvanish/README.md

 ## Installing

-The package is pushed to pypi so can be installed `pip`.
+The package is pushed to pypi so can be installed with `pip`.

 ```
 pip install vanish